The following article was written by one of our forum members, Enarete.

 4. My body is prepared to expect violence and humiliation every second, no matter how much I trust you

-I need you to explain every single step of a treatment or check-up to me.
-I need to know what will happen next, which tools will be used and why and also how long it will take.
+Would you please explain every single step of a procedure or check-up to me?
+I need to know what will happen next, which tools you will use, and why and also how long it will take.
 I sometimes even need to know exactly where your hands will be and for how long.
-If you don’t keep me precisely informed, my brain will fill in the gaps and I will get very uncomfortable, waiting for awful things to happen.
+If you don’t keep me informed, my brain will fill in the gaps, and I will get very uncomfortable, waiting for awful things to happen.

 5. I am very fixated on my appearance

 Preparing for a dental visit is a ritual for me.
 It is a huge thing, and everything has to be perfect.
 I need a lot of time to choose clothes I will feel comfortable in, and I sometimes think about details for a long time beforehand.
 I think that deep within my psyche, I somehow believe the dentist will treat me badly if I don’t look as nice as possible, or maybe I am trying to hide the sense of being disgusting and feeling ashamed.
 I also have some clothes that I feel are “cursed”.
 These are clothes I was wearing during visits that didn’t work out too well, and in my mind, it was the clothes’ fault that the visit went wrong.
 And of course, I brush and floss my teeth several times before an appointment out of fear that there might be a spot that isn’t perfectly clean.
 If my appointment is in the morning, I am sometimes afraid to eat breakfast as that would make my teeth dirty and raise the possibility of me missing a spot.

 I never really thought that this was in any way related to the abuse until I came across a woman with a similar history who does this, too.

 The longer I work with my dentist, the less I fear rejection, which allows me to see dental visits as something normal, so with each visit, I need less and less preparation and fewer rituals.

 6. I will endure anything unpleasant and won’t stop you